 Have you written your New Year’s resolutions yet?
 When January 1st arrives, everyone has big dreams and ideas but they always seem to die out by the first week of February.
-Let’s leave that behavior in 2013 and raise the bar for 2014!
+Let’s leave that behavior to last year and raise the bar for this year!

 We are going to do this by digging deeper, figuring out what truly needs to be done, flashing a light in all of those dark corners and applying solutions for lasting change.

 Below is broken into two segments.
-Part 1 is the ultimate New Year’s Revolution guide to setting and achieving your deepest desires for 2014.
-Part 2 highlights my top solutions for breaking the cycle of emotional eating and dancing to a new rhythm in 2014.
+Part 1 is the ultimate New Year’s Revolution guide to setting and achieving your deepest desires for this year.
+Part 2 highlights my top solutions for breaking the cycle of emotional eating and dancing to a new rhythm this year.

 Follow the steps I’ve outlined below and I promise you’ll finally stick to your New Year’s resolutions and achieve everything you put your mind to!

 Once you have chosen your intentions make sure that these goals are coming from a place of self love.

 Meaning this is something you truly want to accomplish, feel or be a part of.
 Take a moment with each goal and truly feel out if this is something that’s coming from a positive, life enhancing place.

 Example - “I want to be as skinny as the models I see in magazines” versus “I want to feel vibrant, sexy, healthy and full of energy.”

 2. Create a success action plan for each goal.

 If your goal is to workout daily set that appointment ahead of time and stick to it like you would any other appointment.
 Give yourself the same respect as you would give your doctor if you had an appointment.
 You are worthy of the time allotted for your goals and you are the only one that can show up for them.